wangamb0212/student_test_2024_fall/README.md

 ### Install softwares and setup computing environment

 You will need to have [jupyter notebook](https://jupyter.org) installed to run the analysis, and the two main notebooks are both in [`R`](https://www.r-project.org) (task 2 and 3).
-Task 4 is a [`Python`](https://www.python.org/downloads/) notebook that is optional.

 You can either install jupyter notebook directly or install other tools such as [anaconda](https://www.anaconda.com/download) or [micromamba](https://mamba.readthedocs.io/en/latest/installation/micromamba-installation.html).
 As long as you can run a jupyter notebook, you are good to go!

 After you setup the computing environment, please append your name to the notebook filenames such as `FineMapping_JohnSmith.ipynb` and `MendelianRandomization_JohnSmith.ipynb`.
-If you have extra time and energy for the bonus notebook, rename `UKBBdataAnalysis.ipynb` too.

 ## Task 2: Fine mapping analysis to identify true causal variant in complex traits